 There can also be environmental factors as to why your leopard gecko is small.
 These reasons are usually related to the fact that he is unable to eat properly.
 Take a look at the following.

-Keep on maintaining the proper heat levels as leaving the tank too cold can cause immunity problems.
+Keep on maintaining the proper heat levels as leaving the

 This is also the cause if you notice that your leopard gecko is refusing to eat.
 Always make sure that his water bowl is filled with fresh water.
 Further, the bowl should be shallow and he can easily drink from it.
 This prevents any stress and drowning.